lina2761991/Introduction-to-computer-science-cs50/README.md

 ## 5/Data structures <br/>

+### Arrays <br/>
+they r the lists in python
+in python list is implemented as a dynamic array  while in java and c++ we have static and dynamic arrays

 ### Stack(LIFO) <br/>
 • This data structure is commonly implemented in one of two ways: as an array or as a linked list.  <br/>
 side effects might be ignoring the first elements got in (like emails) <br/>